ttocsneb/mbon/spec/types.md

 byte of the indicator.
 This is the most significant bit in each byte.
 If it is 1, then there is more to read, otherwise the size indicator is finished.

+When reading a size indicator, the most significant bit of each byte is ignored.
+The value is read as a little-endian unsigned integer.
+Overall, sizes may not be larger than 64 bits or 10 characters.

+### Size Grammar

 ```rust
 SizeEnd      = { '\x00'..'\x7f' } // 0b0000_0000 through 0b0111_1111
 SizeContinue = { '\x80'..'\xff' } // 0b1000_0000 through 0b1111_1111
 Size = { SizeContinue ~ Size | SizeEnd }
 ```

-When reading a size indicator, the most significant bit of each byte is ignored.
-The value is read as a little-endian unsigned integer.
-Overall, sizes may not be larger than 64 bits or 10 characters.

 ### Examples